bowenh94/distributed_file_system/README.md

 * Allow clients to fetch locally saved files from the server that have been added to the resource list.

-* Setup a system where servers can exchange their list of known servers to said servers at a regular interval to expand and maintain the network.
+* Setup a system where servers can exchange their list of known servers to peers servers at a regular interval to expand and maintain the network.